PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 true because of their depth of understanding of the field; please add citations even if these statements seem trivial to you.

+> These have been clarified in the text.
+The relationship with $\xi$ was simply revealed by looking at the inputs and outputs of the network generating function.

 "this works without loss of generality on unipartite networks" (lines 168-169).
 In places the author makes claims, such as this one, where it is not clear where there is literature support.
 If this is an obvious mathematical derivation or fact, please spell it out.

+> I have rephrased this sentence at TODO.

 "tp is the number of interactions predicted as positive (line 18).
 This is a good example of where terminology is not helping the reader - the author